Clean Water and Hygiene

 Midwife Emergency kits WAH Cambodia.JPG

-With the support of our generous partners, WAH continues to upgrade clean water systems & improve safe water access in Kampong Chhnang health centres.
-In addition, in each of the 42 rural health centres, often in remote areas, nurses have been trained in emergency procedures and equipped with five simple but significant life-saving kits.
+With the support of our generous partners, WAH continues to upgrade clean water systems & improve safe water access in health centres.
+In addition, in each of the rural health clinics, often in remote areas, nurses have been trained in emergency procedures and equipped with simple but significant life-saving kits.

 Hygiene